Utah Administrative Code

 (d) The original of each subpoena is to be presented to the person named therein, and a copy shall be issued to the counsel or representative of each party.

 (2) Service of Subpoenas.
-Service of subpoenas shall be made by the requesting party delivering the subpoena to the person named, unless the CSRO is requested to deposit the subpoena properly addressed and postage prepaid, with the U.S. Postal Service, or to send it by State Mail and Distribution Services, or to send it by E-mail, or to send it by facsimile transmission, or in any combination.
+Service of subpoenas shall be made by the CSRO by E-mail, unless the CSRO is requested to deposit the subpoena properly addressed and postage prepaid, with the U.S. Postal Service, or to send it by State Mail and Distribution Services, or to send it by facsimile transmission, or in any combination.

 (3) Proof of Service.
 If service has not been acknowledged by the witness, the server may make an affidavit of service.
 Failure to make proof of service does not affect the validity of the service.